h3oCharles/aCoUD/README.md

 # aCoUD
 A Collection of Unimaginative Dreams

-this will be a code dump for a campaign for [Hedgewars](https://www.hedgewars.org/) to showcase the potential of this game
+this will be a code dump for a campaign for [Hedgewars](https://www.hedgewars.org/) to showcase the potential of this game, and my own capabilties

 [roadmap](https://docs.google.com/spreadsheets/d/15tYcsRryqzY5E5rcbczyLtZuXW3SZyQzfwme-BqET2M/edit?usp=sharing)

 # Installation

-to make it work in-game, download the code as a ZIP file and extract it got to reveal a "aCoUD-main" folder, open it, select all contents (which should be a "Missions" folder, a "Scripts" folder, README and LICENSE) and package it as a ZIP file, and rename the extension to HWP and [put it in your data folder](https://www.hedgewars.org/node/6761)
+to make it work in-game, download the code as a ZIP file and extract it to reveal an "aCoUD-main" folder.
+Open it, select all contents (which should be a "Missions" folder, a "Scripts" folder, a "Maps" folder, README, and LICENSE), package it as a ZIP file, and rename the extension to HWP and [put it in your data folder](https://www.hedgewars.org/node/6761)

 # Contribute